jarvisdreams9/cfn-samples/readme.md

 __How this works__
 ---
 CFNX groups resources of same type (AWS::S3, AWS::IAM, Custom::) and batches them into multiple groups based on __MaxConcurrency__.

-**ConcurrencyControl calculates the final dependencies based on already existing dependencies**

 - Say __Group1__ has 5 resources IAMR1, IAMR2, IAMR3, IAMR4, IAMR5.
 - All resources in __Group2__ are made dependent on one of the randomly selected __Group1__ resources, say __R3__.
 To make __Group2__ dependent on all IAMR1-IAMR5 resources, use __StrictConcurrency: true__ in configuration (see below).
 However, it is not recommended to use strict concurrency when you have huge number of resources in the template as it increases the total execution time by considerable amount.